esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 ## The slides pmd file

-Similar to `info.md`, the slides file is also embedded as a chapter on the module's main page, using the `presentation` chapter type, as described [above](#the-infomd-file).
+Similar to `info.md`, the slides file is also embedded as a chapter on the module's main page, using the `slides` chapter type, as described [above](#the-infomd-file).

 For now, they should be named with a different extension, `*.pmd`, to differentiate them from other chapter types.
 Like `info.md`, they also require an initial YAML heading, *e.g.*,